gajus/eslint-plugin-jsdoc/.README/README.md

         name (`@throws Some text`); does not require that both exist but disallows just an empty tag.

+### `contexts`

+`settings.jsdoc.contexts` can be used as the default for any rules with a `contexts` property option.
+See the "AST and Selectors" section for more on this format.

 ## Advanced

 ### AST and Selectors